siderolabs/talos/website/content/v1.3/talos-guides/network/vip.md

 ## Choose your Shared IP

-To begin with, you should choose your shared IP address.
-It should generally be a reserved, unused IP address in the same subnet as your controlplane nodes.
+The Virtual IP should be a reserved, unused IP address in the same subnet as your controlplane nodes.
 It should not be assigned or assignable by your DHCP server.